RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. Close the BMS text editor.
 2. In Solution Explorer, right-click **MBANK10.bms** in the **bms** folder, and click **Open BMS Painter**.

-    This starts the external Micro Focus BMS Painter.
+    This starts the external Rocket BMS Painter.
     ![](images/bc3927fe772d2feba8915dd3c18e2c45.png)

 3. In BMS Painter, you can click fields and move them by dragging.